dominicsaviovu/soundster3.0/README.md

 ## How To Use

 - First it asks you to either signup or login.
 Once that step is completed, it will take you to the homepage.
+  - You can use the default denver@denver.com as the username and @Denver1 as the password.
 - On the homepage you will be able to look at the songs that are highlighted.You can play and pause those songs.
 - Youll be able to add music when you press on the plus button.
 - To add a song you must have an audio file to add.
 Fill out the form and you'll be able to add the song.